 - Altering food textures and liquid thickness to ensure safe swallowing.

-At Hope, our specialized team of Speech Language Therapists will work with your child to overcome their feeding and/or swallowing difficulties in a safe way.
-Treatment selection will depend on the child's age, cognitive and physical abilities, and specific swallowing and feeding problems.
-Depending on the assessment results, intervention may focus on supporting hydration and nutrition, minimizing risk for pulmonary complications, facilitating oral/pharyngeal/respiratory coordination, and modification of behavioral and sensory issues.
+At Hope, our specialized team of Speech Language Therapists will work with your child to overcome their feeding and/or swallowing difficulties in a safe way through a feeding therapy plan.
+Treatment selection of feeding therapy will depend on the child's age, cognitive and physical abilities, and specific swallowing and feeding problems.
+Depending on the assessment results, intervention may focus on supporting hydration and nutrition, minimizing risk for pulmonary complications, facilitating oral/pharyngeal/respiratory coordination, and modification of behavioural and sensory issues.